 In order to curb malware and scam attacks on mobile platforms it is important to understand how they reach the user.
-In this paper, we explored the app-web interface, wherein a user may go from an application to a Web destination via advertisements or web links embedded in the application.
+In this paper, we found 242 ad libraries and explored the appweb interface, wherein a user may go from an application to a Web destination via advertisements or Web links embedded in the application.
 We used our implemented system for a period of two months to study over 600,000 applications in two continents and identified several malware and scam campaigns propagating through both advertisements and web links in applications.
 With the provenance gathered, it was possible to identify the responsible parties (such as ad networks and application developers).
-Our study shows that should such as system be deployed, the users can be offered better protection on the Android ecosystem by screening out offending applications that embed links leading to malicious content as well as by making ad networks more accountable for their ad content.
+Our study shows that that should such as system be deployed, the users can be offered better protection on the Android ecosystem by screening out offending applications that embed links leading to malicious content as well as by making ad networks more accountable for their ad content.
+A regulatory authority like CNCERT(National Internet Emergency Center) could use our tool to understand the prevailing trends in mobile malvertising and hold the ad networks accountable.
+Similar techniques could also be used by the ad networks themselves to find malvertising in their own networks (note that this is a non-trivial issue due to multiple ad networks involved in serving a single ad).